 "I got it on eBay" has barreled its way into the lexicon of the new millennium, placing a cyber-grin on the corporate face of this online auctioneer.
-Trading about $2,000 worth of goods every second, eBay offers an online forum for selling merchandise worldwide, from fine antiques to the latest video games. eBay generates revenue through listing and selling fees and through advertising, and boasts more than 120 million users.
+Trading goods every second of every day, eBay offers an online forum for selling merchandise worldwide, from fine antiques to the latest video games. eBay generates revenue through listing and selling fees and through advertising, and boasts more than 155 million users.
 Its online payments assets consist of PayPal and Bill Me Later; other e-commerce platforms include StubHub and Half.com. eBay also has a mobile version of its service, and owns e-commerce services provider GSI Commerce, as well as a minority stake in online classifieds service craigslist.

 eBay operates through three segments: Marketplaces, Payments, and GSI.
 More than half of the company's revenue comes from its Marketplaces segment.